sirech/talk-concourse-jsonnet-parametrized-pipelines/presentation.md

 Refactorings become really hard

 ---

+class: center middle full-width
+background-image: url(images/massive-pipeline.png)

+---
 class: impact

 .impact-wrapper[
-# What are our options?
+# What are the options?
 ]

 ---

 class: center middle

-## Dare I say, templating?
+## It was clear we needed a way to programmatically generate parts of the pipeline

+---

+class: center middle

+## Three approaches

 ---